Apple TV 4K vs. Fire TV Cube (Gen 2): What about Firestick?

 - Apple TV has an app store, like iOS.
 You can find most streaming services and all of the big names are available.
-These include, but are not limited to Prime Video, Vudu, Hulu, Netflix, Showtime, HBO, Sling TV, DirecTV, and YouTube TV.
+These include, but are not limited to Prime Video, Vudu, Hulu, Netflix, Showtime, HBO, Disney+, Sling TV, DirecTV, and YouTube TV.

 - Apple TV has a YouTube app, but there’s no way to watch 4K content because YouTube uses a VP9 video format that’s not compatible.

 - Apple TV has the most 4K HDR content of any streaming device on the market.
 Netflix, Prime Video, Epix, Vudu, FandangoNOW, and Apple TV have 4K HDR content.

 Interface Basics (A+):

 - Apple TV 4K uses the same processing chip as the first generation iPad Pro (A10X Fusion), making it the fastest streaming device on the market

 - Apple TV 4K is the most expensive streaming device on the market because you’re essentially paying to remove the ads.
 Apple makes huge profits on their hardware.
 Why’s this good news?
 Once you buy an Apple product, Apple is done trying to sell you things.

 - The tvOS interface is the most polished of any streaming device by a significant margin.
 If you’re a happy iPhone user, Apple TV will feel familiar and you’ll love it.